Validator Guide

 # Create the wallet that owns the validator stake

-solana balanceKeep this wallet secure — it controls the staked SOL.
+--url https://api.devnet.solana.comKeep this keypair secure — it controls the staked SOL and signs settlement transactions.

-This is the moment you become a validator.
-The Anchor program creates a ValidatorAccount PDA seeded by your pubkey, transfers your stake into it, and inits reputation = 1000.
+This is the moment you become a validator. register stakes 1 SOL, creates a ValidatorAccount PDA seeded by your pubkey, and initialises reputation_score = 1000.
+Devnet RPC and the canonical program ID are the defaults, so the keypair is all you need to pass:

 ./target/release/paraloom validator register \